Wednesday, February 29, 2012

 A Sandy Christmas and a Shaadi New Year

 Rajasthan is a wild place.
-It is one of the most popular tourist places for foreigners since it is a super flamboyant place with lots of colors, openly practiced customs, traditions that are centuries old and so much architecture and nature to see.
-On the other side of the picture, it is also an Indian state with lots of poverty and crazy developmental issues - such as an extremely high infant and maternal mortality rate.
-You can leave the modern city of Delhi and within the same day find yourself in the middle of a desert land village that feels like it is straight out of Arabia three hundred years ago.
-For all these reasons, along with the colored turbans and camels, a lot of people find themselves enchanted by Rajasthani culture as they pass through India.
+It is one of the most popular tourist destinations for foreigners since it is a very flamboyant place with lots of colors, traditions that are centuries old and so much ornate and old architecture to see.
+Within a few hours of leaving the modern city of Delhi, you find yourself in the middle of a village surrounded by desert that is reminiscent of Arabia three hundred years ago.
+For all these reasons, along with ubiquitous bright-colored turbans and camels, a lot of people find themselves enchanted by Rajasthan.
+On the other side of the picture, it is also a state with high amount of poverty and intense developmental issues, including very poor infrastructure and an extremely high infant and maternal mortality rate.

 Jagdish Temple, Udaipur